adebayohountondji/strapi-plugin-backup/README.md

 # Strapi Plugin Backup

-Strapi backup plugin for the cloud.
+Automate the backup of uploads and database to the cloud.

 ## Features